elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 322
 ```

-You can also use the functions in [the `String` module](/docs/stable/elixir/String.html) to split a string in its code points:
+You can also use the functions in [the `String` module](/docs/stable/elixir/String.html) to split a string in its individual characters, each one as a string of length 1:

 ```iex
 iex> String.codepoints("hełło")